nicohuttmann/pOmics/README.md

 # pOmics
-This package provides a framework for the analysis and visualization of proteomics data.
+This package provides a framework for the analysis and visualization of proteomics data in R.

 Main features:
-* unified data structure.
+* provides data structure for simple loading and handling of data
-* predefined functions for statistical analysis in proteomics
+* statistical analysis for proteomics data
 * functional enrichment via [clusterProfiler](https://guangchuangyu.github.io/software/clusterProfiler/)
 * [tidyverse](https://www.tidyverse.org/) friendly
 * [R Markdown](https://rmarkdown.rstudio.com/), for efficient communication